Man looking at results

 • Lifestyle risks: smoking, heavy alcohol use, obesity, frequent heat exposure (saunas, hot tubs, laptops)

-Age and Family Planning
+Age and family planning

 Sperm quality begins to decline after age 35–40, with higher risks for miscarriage and genetic abnormalities.
 Early testing helps guide decisions like sperm freezing.